-While reporting serious irregularities is an obligation under the Staff Regulations, the Commission is aware that some staff may be reticent to come forward and report their concerns.
+While reporting serious irregularities is an obligation under the Staff Regulations, some staff may be reticent to come forward and report their concerns.
 In order to help staff who are unsure of whether or not certain facts should be reported, the Commission offers confidential and impartial guidance and support to (potential) whistleblowers.